The Modern Woman’s Guide to Gray Blending: Luxury Without the Maintenance

 1. Herringbone Highlights

-This technique involves applying foils at an angle to mimic the way grey hair naturally grows.
+This technique involves applying foils at an angle to mimic the way gray hair naturally grows.
 By weaving in cool-toned blondes and warm sand tones, we create a “mosaic” effect that hides the “skunk stripe” regrowth.

 2. Demi-Permanent Glossing